Connections II Contract Scope

 - Customer service metrics (e.g., the percentage of calls to the customer service function that were answered in less than 30 seconds); and

-- Security metrics (e.g., the probability of detecting attempted intrusions into the system and the associated false-alarm rate).
+- Security metrics (e.g., the chances of detecting attempted intrusions into the system and the associated false-alarm rate).

-Ask the contractor to describe in their proposal or quote how they will collect data and an acceptable reporting mechanism to track and report SLA compliance.
+Ask the contractor to describe in their proposal or quote how they will collect data and an allowed reporting tool to track and report SLA compliance.

-Network services, such as dial tone and transport and access services to and between customer sites, are out of scope for Connections II.
-Incumbent local exchange carriers, competitive local exchange carriers, wireless telephone carriers, interexchange carriers, or Internet service providers provide these services under other contracts like Networx and GSA Enterprise Mobility.
+Existing local exchange carriers, competitive local exchange carriers, wireless telephone carriers, personnel carriers, or Internet service providers provide these services under other contracts like Networx and GSA Enterprise Mobility.

-Federal agencies can use Connections II along with transport contracts, like Networx or Local Telecommunications Services for easier management of your telecommunications service and infrastructure.
+Federal agencies can use Connections II along with transport contracts, like Networx or Local Telecommunications Services to easily manage your telecom service and infrastructure.

-If you require wireless and mobile solutions, GSA’s Enterprise Mobility program is a good source.
+If you need wireless and mobile solutions, use GSA’s Enterprise Mobility program.

-If your scope of work is a broad spectrum of information technology solutions, GSA has other GWACs.
+If your scope of work is a broad spectrum of IT solutions, GSA has other GWACs.